pasteurlabs/tesseract-jax/docs/content/get-started.md

 ```

-- **Non-differentiable inputs/outputs**: Differentiating through inputs or outputs not marked as `Differentiable[...]` in the Tesseract schema can raise a `ValueError` or produces `NaN` tangents.
+- **Non-differentiable inputs/outputs**: Differentiating through inputs or outputs not marked as `Differentiable[...]` in the Tesseract schema can raise a `ValueError` or produce `NaN` tangents.
 See the [Handling Differentiability](handling-differentiability.md) page for details and workarounds.